Vergilius Vaticanus: Materials

 Preparing 220 sheets of parchment paper measured from 25 by 43 centimeters (10 by 17 in) was the first step in the bookmaking process.
 This is comparable to other luxurious manuscripts of the time, some of which required approximately 74 sheep in order for the manuscript to be created.
 Despite a few holes in the Vergilius Vaticanus, it remained in excellent quality.
 Parchment is very thin with a smooth polished surface which are described by being the best books of the period.
 The hair side is slightly yellow creating a curl while the side of the flesh is white.
 The usage of the parchment at extensive length will lead to deterioration, fortunately the parchment can be used at great length based on its stiffness.

 Provenance

 The manuscript was probably made for a pagan noble.
 This late antique illuminated manuscript remained actively used for at least 200 years in Italy.
-The first record of the almost complete manuscript showed up at the monastery of Saint-Martin in Tours during the second quarter of the ninth century.
-There are only a few corrections and replacement have been done on the text.
-Before the manuscript was dismembered and further disappeared, the illustrations from the manuscript were studied delicately by artists.
-Those artists later established one of the most influential painting schools of Carolingian painting and one of the artists actually copied two figures from the manuscript to use in the Vivian Bible.
+The first record of the almost complete manuscript showed up at the monastery of Saint-Martin in Tours during the mid-ninth century.
+Before the manuscript was broken up and parts lost, the illustrations from the manuscript were studied delicately by artists.
+Those artists later established one of the most influential painting schools of Carolingian painting.
+One of those artists copied two figures from the manuscript to use in the Vivian Bible.